Third Sunday of Advent (C)

 Homily

 Looking for love in all the wrong places, looking for love in too many faces.
 Remember that song by Johnny Lee?
-(I know – it dates you !)
+(Well it dates you if you do!)
 The lyrics go on to say, Searchin' their eyes, lookin' for traces, Of what I'm dreamin' of, Hoping to find a friend and a lover, I'll bless the day I discover, Another heart- lookin' for love.

 Such is the human heart: It comes equipped with God-sized spaces, spaces longing to be filled with love, love given and returned.
 We’re always on the lookout for someone or something to fill the one vacuum nature abhors the most, to fill that incredible longing, that infinite desire of the human heart.
 In religious terms, we’re looking for “salvation.”